 You’re NOT Alone

 Retirement is the time to do all the things you’ve always wanted to do.
 But unfortunately, that doesn’t apply to everyone.
-A lot of retirees struggle with boredom in retirement, so you’re not the only one.
+A lot of early retirees struggle with boredom in retirement, so you’re not the only one.
 Also, not everyone has a big bucket of money saved up for retirement.
 Many people didn’t save up enough for retirement or lost it somewhere along the way because life got in the way, and things didn’t go as planned.

 So, what to do when you’re retired, bored, and broke?
 Well, the first thing you want to do is to accept and take responsibility for your situation.
 And take action to change it, because feeling sorry for yourself will only make things worse.
 That’s a downward spiral that can lead to depression.
 And that’s a road you’d rather want to avoid.